valsamovich/cs.github.io/docs/tutorials/hadoop.md

         ...
         return output

-A Mapreduce job is composed of many Map and Reduce tasks that operate on data that is stored locally, thus minimizing network traffic.
+A **MapReduce** job is composed of many Map and Reduce tasks that operate on data that is stored locally, thus minimizing network traffic.

     |      | Map          |      | Map          |      |
     |      |     \        |      |     \        |      |